 The books 'Biggest Mobs - Longest Shadows, 'Life as an Australian Horseman' and 'A Million Acre Masterpiece' contain more than 800 photos of nearly 60 of Australia's largest and most famous outback cattle stations, accompanied by interesting captions explaining Australian cattle station work.
 'A Million Acre Masterpiece' also has a glossary explaining many unique Australian outback words and expressions used to describe various types of cattle, such as: ‘cleanskin’, ‘forest gnome’, ‘killer’, ‘piker’, ‘poddy’, ‘scrubber’, ‘stranger’ and ‘micky’.

 As is the case in many countries, many of these very specific terms are only understood by those working in the industry.

 Below are words for ‘cow’ in different languages.
 These translations have been gathered from various references plus an amazingly comprehensive site that listed the word for ‘cow’ in more than 500 different languages and dialects, called "Just Cows/Solo Vacas".
 This list was compiled be Eduardo Tobar of Madrid (Spain).
 Thanks to Eduardo for permission to quote some of the information he gathered.
 Unfortunately Eduardo's original list is no longer online.

-If you would like to suggest any additions or corrections (including punctuation, plurals etc), please do send them to me (via the customer comments page).
-Everyone who sends new & accurate rural translation information is entered into the 'handy person' prize draw.
+If you would like to help others by suggesting additions or corrections (including punctuation, plurals etc), please do send them to me.
+Thank you!

 Words for ‘Cow’ in Other Languages